Kong/ngx_wasm_module/docs/DIRECTIVES.md

   zone.
 - `size` defines the allocated memory slab and must be at least `15k`, but accepts other units like `m`.
+- `eviction` defines the eviction policy in the event of unavailable space for storing new entries.
+Supported values are:
+  - `lru` (default): least recently used entries are evicted until enough space is available for storing the new item.
+  - `none`: no eviction policy.
+Attempting to insert into a full memory zone will result in an error code produced by the host API, to be interpreted by the language SDK.

 Shared memory zones defined as such are accessible through all [Contexts] and by all nginx worker processes.